SMALL FORWARD ANEESAH MORROW | 6'1 | LSU

 POWER FORWARD MAKAYLA TIMPSON | 6'2 | FLORIDA STATE

 Timpson is a tough, tough player.
 Solidly built, chiseled power forward.
-Is an elite shot blocker, averaging 3 blocker per game for Florida State.
+Is an elite shot blocker, averaging 3 blocks per game for Florida State.

 POINT GUARD GEORGIA AMOORE | 5'6 | VIRGINIA TECH/KENTUCKY